2-Minute Overview

 1.

 Actions cost energy.
-Posting, messaging, voting — everything draws from a personal budget.
+Posting, messaging, voting — everything draws from a personal energy budget (called ATP).
+Each action creates a receipt (ADP) recording what you spent.
+If others confirm your work was valuable, you earn fresh energy back.
 Spam drains your budget with no return.
-Quality contributions earn it back.

 2.